cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 # New functionality in Mindustry 8

+The changes that affect Mindcode the most are described here.
+For a comprehensive list of changes to Mindustry Logic, see [Changes to Mindustry Logic](https://github.com/cardillan/mindcode/wiki/Changes-to-Mindustry-Logic).

+## Literals and properties

-## Numeric literals
+### Numeric literals

 Mindustry now handles the numeric literals with double precision.
-Loss of precision, and inability to encode some numeric constants into mlog, no longer happen.
+Loss of precision, and the inability to encode some numeric constants into mlog, no longer happen.

-## Named color literals
+### Named color literals

 Color literals for named colors (e.g., `%[red]`), are also supported by Mindcode.

+### Properties

+A number of properties to be used with the `sensor` instructions were added.
+Mindcode supports using new properties out of the box, so no special support for these was needed.

+## Text output

-## `format` instruction
+### `format` instruction

-Allows dynamic text formatting.
+The `format` instruction allows dynamic text formatting.
 It is possible to output special placeholders `{0}` to `{9}` into the text buffer.
 The `format` instruction then replaces a placeholder with actual value.
 Example:

 ```
 print `Test: {1}{0}`